 Makes 1 smoothie bowl

-¼ cup cottage cheese
+¼ cup full fat cottage cheese

-*¾ cup milk of choice
+¼ cup milk of choice*

-½ teaspoon vanilla extract
+¼ teaspoon vanilla extract

 ½ cup frozen blueberries

 Combine all ingredients in a blender.
 Blend until smooth.
 Pour smoothie into a bowl and add toppings.
 Add more milk if you don’t like the thickness.

 Most coconut, almond, and other nut milks do NOT have protein.
 Many nut milks are also lacking a significant amount of fat (we want that fat to help send the satisfaction signal to your brain!).
 Pea-protein based milks like Ripple do have protein but I think they taste like dirt.
 My favorite nut-based milks are Elmhurst walnut milk (or anything by Elmhurst) or the Silk Vanilla Protein Nutmilk I mentioned above.

 If you’re drinking regular dairy, just skip the fat-free stuff.